Adnan-Alshammary/XSPL/README.md

 `scan  {"Hex_regex"}  "String_Regex"`

 options:
-- directory: can be directory or specific file path or "memory" for memory scanning. default is current directory
+- **directory**: can be directory or specific file path or "memory" for memory scanning. default is current directory
-- max_size: avoid file or memory regions greater than this option. to perform full scan  max_size="-1"
+- **max_size**: avoid file or memory regions greater than this option. to perform full scan  max_size="-1"
-- depth: this option used with directory file scanning to put limit for recursive search. default is 0 which means search in the provided directory only. to perform full recursive search you can use depth="-1"
+- **depth**: this option used with directory file scanning to put limit for recursive search. default is 0 which means search in the provided directory only. to perform full recursive search you can use depth="-1"

 examples: